 Oil sands mining is usually characterized by large open pits and tailings dams.
 These operations leave behind large reclamation areas.
-Over 80% of oil sands ore are ultimately deposited in tailings dams in the form of fine and course sand by-products.
+Over 80% of oil sands ore are ultimately deposited in tailings dams in the form of fine and coarse sand by-products.
 These sand by-products significantly increase in volume during processing generating environmental and regulatory concerns in terms of their storage.
 Regulations by Alberta Energy Resources and Conservation Board (Directive 074) (McFadyen, 2008) requires oil sands mining companies to develop integrated mine planning and waste management strategies for their in-pit and external tailings facilities.
 It is therefore important to develop mine plans that integrate production scheduling with waste management in an optimization framework that generates value and is sustainable.
 Sustainability for oil sands operations includes ensuring that in-pit storage areas are available on time and making an efficient use of this storage space.
 This ensures that the operation does not grind to a halt due to unavailable tailings storage areas and reclamation can start early in time.
 Optimization of this problem is quite a challenge in terms of mathematical formulations, computational power and speed.
 Applying mathematical programming models (MPMs) such as linear programming (LP), mixed integer linear programming (MILP) and goal programming (GP) with exact solution methods have proven to be robust.
 Solving MPMs with exact solution methods result in solutions within known limits of optimality.
-As the solution gets closer to optimality, it results in production schedules that generate higher NPV than those obtained from heuristic optimization methods.
+As the solution gets closer to optimality, it results in production schedules that generate higher net present value (NPV) than those obtained from heuristic optimization methods.

-Askari-Nasab, Hooman (2013), Mining Optimization Laboratory (MOL) - Report Five, © MOL, University of Alberta, Edmonton, Canada, Pages 230, ISBN: 978-1-55195-327-4, pp. 71-91.
+Pourrahimian, Y., Ben-Awuah, E., and Askari-Nasab, H. (2015), Mining Optimization Laboratory (MOL), Report Six, © MOL, University of Alberta, Edmonton, Canada, Pages 250, ISBN: 978-1-55195-356-4, pp. 25-44.